Last Updated on by

 Quick Look: Here are the best backpack blowers in 2019

-- Husqvarna 350BT: best backpack leaf blower for most people
+- Husqvarna 350BT: the best backpack leaf blower for most people in my opinion

-- Husqvarna 150BT: highest MPH rating in our list
+- Husqvarna 150BT: very powerful blower – highest MPH rating in my list

 - Makita EB7650WH MM4: best high end/professional backpack blower

-- Greenworks PRO BPB80L2510: best battery powered backpack blower
+- Greenworks PRO BPB80L2510: great battery powered backpack blower

-We hope that our reviews of each machine will help you to make a knowledgeable purchasing decision.
-A few models also made our list of the best overall leaf blowers.
+I hope that my reviews of each machine will help you to make a knowledgeable purchasing decision.
+A few models also made my list of the best overall leaf blowers.

 Backpack leaf blowers should be chosen for their build qualities, their reliability and for their warranties.
 They take a lot of abuse, so it’s important to get one with a good warranty.